tinyredinc/notes/prod/lrede_prod_plan.md

 - Target Customer

-    - Professionals and agencies involved in real estate investment, such as developers, land bankers, realtors, market researchers, and high-net-worth individuals.
+    - Professionals and agencies involved in real estate investment, such as developers, land bankers, realtors, market researchers, lenders and wealthy individuals.

 - Business Model